 SHAKEN certificates must contain a BasicConstraints extension marked critical.
 For root and intermediate certificates, the BasicConstraints CA boolean must be set to TRUE, while for end entity certificates, the CA boolean must be set to FALSE.

-SHAKEN certificates must contain an Authority Key Identifier extension and a Subject Key Identifier extension.
-The Subject Key Identifier must identify the public key of the certificate.
-For root certificates, the Authority Key Identifier and Subject Key Identifier must contain the same key identifier value.
-For intermediate and end entity certificates, the Authority Key Identifier must contain the following fields:

-A keyIdentifier field containing the Subject Key Identifier value of the parent certificate,
+SHAKEN certificates must contain a Subject Key Identifier extension identifying the public key of the certificate.

+SHAKEN intermediate and end entity certificates must contain an Authority Key Identifier extension (this extension is optional for root certificates).
+For root certificates that contain an Authority Key Identifier extension, the Authority Key Identifier must contain a keyIdentifier field with a value that matches the Subject Key Identifier value of the same root certificate.
+For intermediate and end entity certificates, the Authority Key Identifier extension must contain a keyIdentifier field with a value that matches the Subject Key Identifier value of the parent certificate.
-An authorityCertIssuer field containing a Directory Name derived from the Subject Distinguish Name of the parent certificate,

-An authorityCertSerialNumber field that matches the Serial Number of the parent certificate.

 SHAKEN certificates must contain a Key Usage extension marked as critical.
-The Key Usage extension must contain a single key usage value; keyCertSign (5) for root and intermediate certificates, and digitalSignature (0) for end entity certificates.
+For root and intermediate certificates, the Key Usage extension must contain the key usage value keyCertSign (5), and may contain the key usage values digitalSignature (0) and/or cRLSign (6).
+For end entity certificates, the Key Usage extension must contain a single key usage value of digitalSignature (0).

+SHAKEN end entity certificates must contain a CRL Distribution Point extension with a CRL Distribution Point Name identifying the HTTP URL reference to the file containing the SHAKEN CRL hosted by the STI-PA.

+SHAKEN end entity certificates must contain a TNAuthList extension as specified in [RFC 8226].
+The TNAuthList must contain a single SPC value.

-The private key of a SHAKEN root or intermediate certificate must only be used to sign SHAKEN certificates.
-Likewise, the private key of a SHAKEN end entity certificate must only be used to sign PASSporTs supported by SHAKEN-compliant authentication services (i.e., PASSporTs supporting the "shaken", "rph" and "div" extensions).
+The private key of a SHAKEN root or intermediate certificate must be used to sign SHAKEN certificates, and may be used to sign other items that are used internally by the STI-CA (i.e., internal CRLs).
+Likewise, the private key of a SHAKEN end entity certificate must only be used to sign PASSporTs defined in [RFC 8233], supported by SHAKEN-compliant authentication services (i.e., PASSporTs supporting the "shaken", "rph" and "div" extensions).

 SHAKEN certificate examples are provided in Appendix A.